zchking/docs/pages/katalium-server/docs/katalium-overview.md

 ## Current features

-* Detects versions of major browsers (Chrome, Firefox, Internet Explorer, Edge) is automatically and automatically download and install compatible WebDrivers.
+* Detects versions of major browsers (Chrome, Firefox, Internet Explorer, Edge) is automatically and automatically downloads and installs compatible WebDrivers.

 * Captures screenshots of browsers started by the Grid.